DHTMLX/docs-suite/docs/treegrid/api/api_overview.md

 :::info important
-- Use [TreeCollection events](tree_collection/index.md#events) to work with data.
+- Use [the events of TreeCollection](tree_collection/index.md#events) to work with data of TreeGrid.
-- А для работы с выделением (?) используйте события Selection. (todo свести Selection разных виджетов в таблицу, а потом попробовать вынести в Helpers c третьей колонкой для какого виджета применимо)
+- Apply [the events of Selection](treegrid/api/api_overview.md#selection-events) to manipulate the selection of TreeGrid cells.
 :::

 ## TreeGrid properties